brusic/uber-filters/README.md

 1. It is difficult to release a plugin for each minor version of Elasticsearch.
 You can only run plugins built for the exact version of Elasticsearch.
 2. Each database requires a different Java driver, so it would be impossible to include them all.

+Edit the gradle.properties file for the correct Elaticsearch version
+- For Elasticsearch versions between 5.5.0 - 5.5.2, please use the 5.5 branch.
+- For Elasticsearch versions between 5.6+ or 5.5.3, please use the master/5.6 branch.

 You can either create a plugin jar with standard Java driver jars or without if you wish to bundle it yourself.
 Certain drivers, such as the one for MS SQL Server, are not available at the standard maven jar repositories.